-The graduate program in Teacher Leadership is designed for teachers who want to continue developing their professional commitment and competence.
-Graduate students in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style.
-They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
+The graduate program in Curriculum Design and Instruction is designed for teachers who want to continue developing their professional commitment and competence in the area of curriculum design and instruction.
+Graduate students in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style to enhance their academic background as they relate to student courses of study.
+They explore social issues affecting students, such as diversity, students with special needs, and character development, and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
-By re-examining the development of values and professional ethics, candidates gain greater intellectual and ethical insight.
+By reexamining the development of values and professional ethics, candidates gain greater intellectual and ethical insight.

-The Teacher Leadership Program develops advanced proficiency in the Illinois Professional Teacher Standards and the National Board of Professional Teaching Standards.
+The Curriculum Design and Instruction Program develops advanced proficiency in the Illinois Professional Teacher Standards and the National Board of Professional Teaching Standards.
 Candidates develop proficiency on the standards in three phases: first, an orientation to and self-assessment of the standards; second, development of the knowledge and predispositions required by the standards; and, third, demonstration of performances implementing the standards.
 Progress on the standards is evaluated throughout the program through a portfolio aligned with the National Board of Professional Teaching Standards.

-Teacher Leadership Professional Educator Model - Assessments
+Curriculum Design and Instruction Professional Educator Model - Assessments

 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
 The conceptual framework links course work and the assessment system.
-A portfolio evaluation system was created as a systematic way of monitoring a candidate's progression through the program assessment points that define their progression through the program assessment points that define their progression through the program assessment points that define their progression through the program assessment points that define their progression through the program define the candidate works with a faculty advisor while complete the requirements for each gate, the candidate works with a faculty advisor while completing course work or field experiences.
+A portfolio evaluation system was created as a systematic way of monitoring a candidate's progression through the programs.
+Candidates are required to meet screening criteria and pass through program assessment points that define their progression through the program.
+Performance indicators are outlined for each gate.
+In order to complete the requirements for each gate, the candidate works with a faculty advisor while completing course work or field experiences.
 The candidate is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the candidate serves to inform the faculty and validate the candidate's progress in the program.
 The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the teacher education model.